 rmdir /s /q "C:\Program Files (x86)\UiPath" rmdir /s /q "C:\Program Files (x86)\UiPath Platform" rmdir /s /q "C:\Program Files\UiPath" rmdir /s /q "C:\Program Files\UiPath Platform" rmdir /s /q C:\ProgramData\UiPath rmdir /s /q %APPDATA%\UiPath rmdir /s /q %APPDATA%\NuGet rmdir /s /q %LOCALAPPDATA%\Temp\nuget rmdir /s /q %LOCALAPPDATA%\Temp\NuGetScratch rmdir /s /q %LOCALAPPDATA%\NuGet rmdir /s /q %LOCALAPPDATA%\UiPath rmdir /s /q %APPDATA%\Roaming\UiPath rmdir /s /q %USERPROFILE%\.nuget

-Get your latest Stable Studio Community Edition .exe installer from here:
+Get your latest Stable Studio Community Edition .exe installer from our Automation Cloud resources:

-After installation, you get a few choices to license your Robot.
+After installation, you get a few choices to license your Studio.
 The most foolproof method is to connect your Robot to Orchestrator.
-For that, see here.
+For that, see here and here.

-Another method is to activate your license online.
+Another method is to simply activate your license locally without Orchestrator.

 This should fix your issues with the corrupted Studio installation, including any licensing issues.